Documentation Index

 1. Check if the table is saved properly through Hive.

-• For instructions on how to use Hive, see the Using Hive guide.
+• For instructions on how to use Hive, see the guide titled Using Hive.

 2. Write the query that verifies if the imported table is stored properly and then run it.